 If uncontrollable diarrhea is your dog’s problem (bowel incontinence) the vet will want to run different tests to rule out viral, parasitic, or digestive causes.

 Certain prescription medications can have incontinence as a side effect.
 If your pet is currently on meds, be sure to discuss this with your veterinarian as well.

-In short, don’t put your dog in a diaper before the vet determines whether the cause is treatable.
+In short, don’t put your dog in a diaper before the vet determines if the cause is treatable or not.

 Doggie Diaper Dilemma?

-O.K. so if all treatable causes of your dog’s incontinence have been ruled out, it looks like his condition is long-term and due to his venerable age.
+O.K. so if all treatable causes of your dog’s incontinence have been ruled out, it’s likely his condition is long-term and due to his venerable age.

 Incontinence in senior dogs can be the result of different things such as weakened muscle tone or sphincter tone, spinal degeneration or old injuries, senility, or a combination of such age-related causes.